MageMCU/Numerics/README.md

 ## Algebra OOP Library

 The math is underneath the namespace called Numerics as in numeric computation.
 An interesting note on cross-platform is try converting a library for MCU devices that originated from desktop computers.
 The code conversion by keyboard occurs while plugged-in to the Arduino Uno board.
-The Algebra OOP Library is privately used for the Unity Game Engine written in C#.
+The desktop Algebra OOP Library is written in C# and is privately used for the Unity Game Engine for robotic simulations.

 ## Numerics

-The Numerics is math computations that will be necessary to further the study in robotics.
-Testing the math on an Arduino board and then use it in a SBC and a MCU.
+The Numerics is math computations needed to further the study in robotics.
+Numerics is developed and tested on an Arduino board and then it will be used in a SBC and a MCU.
 The Raspberry Pi is a low-cost single-board computer used to teach computer science.
 The microcontroller like the Atmega328P is also low-cost and is sold on the popular Arduino Uno board.

 ## Testing Platform